JorisLefait/ESP8266-light-pressure/README.md

 # ESP8266

 Get the current light intensity with a ESP8266 and a photocell and display it on a webpage with the IP address.

+Get also the current pressure with a ESP8266 and a force sensitive resistor and display it on a webpage with the IP address.

 Next you could set a domotic system that switch on/off lights in your home.

 It can be used with other digital sensors because the ESP8266 has only one Analogic Digital Converter pin (ADC0).